443labs/carbon-config/readme.md

 development:
   foo: dev-value

+test:
+  foo: test-value
 ```

-The assumption is that your CI/CD tool will be setting the `CONFIG_ENV` to one of the pre-defined environments, such that isolating deployment settings is simple.
+The assumption is that your CI/CD tool will be setting the `NODE_ENV` to one of the pre-defined environments, such that isolating deployment settings is simple.

 ## Environments